winitzki/scall/tutorial/programming_dhall.md

 - If a Dhall value begins with `http://` or `https://`, it is an import from a Web URL.
 - A Dhall value of the form `env:XYZ` is an import from a shell environment variable `XYZ` (in Bash, this would be `$XYZ`).
 It is important to use no spaces around the `:` character, because `env : XYZ` means a value `env` of type `XYZ`.

-The import paths, environment variable names, and SHA256 hash values are _not strings_.
+It is important that  environment variable names and import paths  are _not strings_.
 They are hard-coded and cannot be manipulated at run time.
 It is not possible to import a file whose name is computed by concatenating some strings.
 For instance, one cannot write   `let x = ./Dir/${filename}`  with the intention of substituting the value `filename` as part of the path to an imported file.

-The contents of the imported resource may be treated as plain text or as binary data, instead of treating it as Dhall code.
+The contents of the imported resource may be treated as plain text  instead of treating it as Dhall code.
-This is achieved with the syntax `as Text` or `as Bytes`.
+This is achieved with the syntax `as Text`.

 For example, environment variables typically contain plain text rather than Dhall code.
 So, they should be imported `as Text`: